 The project was officially launched in October 2019 and will run until March 2025.
-You can follow its progress on this website or on facebook or twitter.
+You can follow its progress here, on facebook or twitter!
 Life 3n bullfrog is a collaboration between the PXL University, the Research Institute Nature and Forest, the Agency for Nature and Forests of the Flemish Government and Natuurpunt.
 The project has received funding from the LIFE programme of the European Union (LIFE18 NAT/BE/001016) and from Antwerp province.